mekomsolutions/openmrs-module-initializer/readme/pit.md

 Mandatory.
 This is _not_ a localized header.

 ###### Header `Required`
 A true/false whether every patient MUST have this type.
+Valid options are `TRUE` and `FALSE`.
+Note that an empty value will trigger an OpenMRS API exception.

 ###### Header `Format`
 A regular expression defining what the identifier text should contain.
 Note that backslashes must be backslash-escaped.

 ###### Header `Format description`
 Textual explanation of the "Format" regular expression.

 ###### Header `Validator`
 The full class name of an IdentifierValidator.